 Recommended by Kris of Nomad by Trade

-The Dream Lake trail is one of the most popular hikes in Rocky Mountain National Park and an easy day trip from Denver.
+The Dream Lake trail is one of the most popular hikes in Rocky Mountain National Park, and Colorado in general, an easy day trip from Denver.
 The two-mile out and back trail is rated as moderately difficult, with an uphill climb most of the way, but most hikers in good physical condition should be able to complete it.